 I decided they seemed like interesting and sincere questions, so I answered them.
-Here’s what I wrote:
+Here’s what I wrote back in 2007:

 1. I believe in God because that term, as used by the mystics of most traditions, refers to transcendant reality.
 Because I am persuaded that the hints of transcendence that we perceive – beauty, meaning, interconnectedness – correspond to something real about the universe, that is what it means to be persuaded that God exists.

 2. Blind faith is another way of saying gullibility.
 The Letter to the Hebrews says that faith is the evidence of that which is unseen.
 It does not say that it is evidence that the things we do see don’t really exist!
 Faith may be willing to stake its life on there being more to a person than a chemical analysis can ascertain, more to life than the humdrum and mundane, but that is about there being more than what is seen.
 If your ‘faith’ contradicts what is seen (archaeological evidence, for instance), then it is problematic.